chef/chef-oss-practices/contributors/guide/pull-requests.md

 - Ping the assignee by email.
 Many of us have publicly available email addresses.

-- If you're a member of the organization, ping the [team](https://github.com/orgs/chef/teams) (via @team-name) that works in the area you're submitting code.

 - If you have fixed all the issues from a review, and you haven't heard back, you should ping the assignee on the comment stream with a "please take another look" (`PTAL`), or similar comment indicating that you are ready for another review.

 Read on to learn more about how to get faster reviews by following best practices.